This website is promoting and paying a

 that can help you make a better, more informed career decision.

 These are the values that individuals seeking careers in criminal justice have in common.

-Find criminal justice schools and degrees that are aligned with your unique skills, interests and aspirations.
+Find criminal justice schools and degrees that are aligned with your unique skills,

 Find accredited criminal justice schools with proven track records,